ketan-cloverinfotech/APIGEE-Interview/quetiions.md

 *   Or help you prepare **2–3 scenario-based answers** only for interview.

-# What is policies in APIGEE
+# Q2.
+What is policies in APIGEE and what common diffrent types of policies availble in APIGEE ?

 * * *